C0PEP0D/sheld0n/doc/00-advance-simulation-setup.md

 ## Next tutorial

 That's the end of this first tutorial.
-In the next tutorial [01-custom-equations.md](01-custom-equations.md), you'll learn how to customize particles and flows to encode your own equations into the code.
+In the next tutorial [01-custom-py-equations.md](01-custom-py-equations.md), you'll learn how to customize particles and flows to encode your own equations into the code using a python interface.